zhuoyuan-liu/test-file/README.md

-This is the updated content of the file.
+# This is auto-generated content, do not edit manually
+grafana.ini:
+  auth.azuread:
+    org_mapping: "\"*:1:Editor\""